alakeldev/passwords-generator-and-manager/README.md

 - Passwords Manager App - "Save" Path:<br>
 After the user chooses a save path and enters a username and password (without leaving any fields empty or with only one character), these entries will be saved inside ‘my-passwords.txt’.
 Then, a function will run to retrieve the data from ‘my-passwords.txt’ and encrypt it with the symmetric key that was stored inside ‘the-security-key.key’.
 The encrypted data will then be stored inside a new file named ‘my-encrypted-data.txt’.

-- Passwords Manager App - "view" Path:<br>
+- Passwords Manager App - "View" Path:<br>
 When the user chooses to view the path and there are previously saved passwords inside ‘my-passwords.txt’, a function will run to retrieve the data from this file and encrypt it with the symmetric key that is stored inside ‘the-security-key.key’.
 The encrypted data will then be stored inside a new file named ‘my-encrypted-data.txt’.
 Then, another function will run to decrypt the data from ‘my-encrypted-data.txt’ file with the same key and print it out on the terminal.

 - Passwords Manager App - "Exit" Path:<br>